kamerynjw/kamerynjw.github.io/teaching/2018/math244.md

 Announcements
 -------------

+* (10/24) As I mentioned at the beginning of class, I'm doing an informal mid-semester evaluation to give you an opportunity to give feedback on my teaching.
+You can find it [here](https://goo.gl/forms/oRF53fwrQ3YJY46Y2).
+Participation is optional, but please respond by next Monday.
+As a reminder, the Google form is set up to not record your email address.
+Mahalo!

 * (10/24) Math majors: The mandatory group advising session is the coming Monday, from 5 to 6:30pm.
 See [this flyer]({{ page.url }}SPRING2019_UndergradMATHAdvisingFlyer.pdf) for more information.

 * (10/8) The Intergovernmental Panel on Climate Change recently released a [report](http://www.ipcc.ch/report/sr15/) which shows that there is a high risk of climate change-related crisis as early as 2040.
 For a summary of the report, see [this New York Times article](https://www.nytimes.com/2018/10/07/climate/ipcc-climate-report-2040.html).